dsvolpe/quantumsteampunk/_projects/classical.md

 Four classical heat engines are distributed around the sculpture’s base.

-A _heat engine_ is a device that converts heat into work. _Heat_ is the uncoordinated energy of particles wiggling about randomly. _Work_ is coordinated energy that one can harness directly to perform a useful task such as charging a battery.
-In this artist rendition, the sculpture’s classical engines power the lasers that cool and otherwise serve the quantum engine described below.
+A _heat engine_ is a device that converts heat into work.
+Heat is the uncoordinated energy of particles wiggling about randomly. _Work_ is coordinated energy that one can directly harness to perform a useful task such as charging a battery.
+In this artist rendition, the sculpture’s classical engines power the lasers that interact with the quantum engine described [here](/_projects/lasers.md).

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">